lostcarpark/conclar/public/info.md

 [Octocon](https://2023.octocon.com) is the Irish National Science Fiction Convention, held continuously since 1990.

 Octocon 2023 takes place on Saturday 7th and Sunday 8th October, in-person at the Gibson Hotel, Dublin, and online via our Member Portal.
 Our Guest of Honour is Sarah Rees Brennan.
-[Learn more about them and our other guests.](https://2023.octocon.com/octocon-guests/)
+[Learn more about her and our other guests.](https://2023.octocon.com/octocon-guests/)

 All members of Octocon must abide by our [Code of Conduct](https://2023.octocon.com/code-of-conduct/).
 Members attending in-person must follow our [Covid-19 policy](https://2023.octocon.com/covid-19-policy/).
 Face masks are required.